Accorata/StellarisModding/StellarisAscended/Description.md

 - 1 New Relic and 1 New Ascension Perk
 - And More...

+All code, text and art was made entirely by me.
+AI was not used in any way in creating this mod.

 The mod is currently only available in English and [url=https://steamcommunity.com/sharedfiles/filedetails/?id=3420883204]Russian[/url] (thanks Xsio!).
 (translators welcome)